vmware-workloads/vSAN-iSCSI-ABX/README.md

    * 'Action Type' should be 'Action Constant'
    * Name should be the same name as the action constant (e.g. VC_user)
    * In the drop-down, select the appropriate value mapping

+4. Tick the box 'Set custom limits and retry options' and increase the memory limit to at least 1GB